HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

 ## Elements

-If you're not including the `svg` and `math` elements—because they're specified outside of HTML—the current HTML specification consists of 111 elements.
+If you're not including the `svg` and `math` elements—because they're specified outside of HTML—the current HTML specification currently consists of 111 elements.

 <p class="note">Elements, not tags, because we're not referring to mere start or end tags, like `<li>` or `</ins>`.
 And some people count HTML elements differently, but most important is to <a hreflang="en" href="https://meiert.com/en/blog/the-number-of-html-elements/">be clear about how you're counting</a>.</p>